 All authors of a manuscript must have agreed to its submission to JHIS and are responsible for the whole content, including literature citations and acknowledgments, and must have agreed that the corresponding author has the authority to act on their behalf on all matters pertaining to submission, revision, and publication of the paper.

 JHIS will send all page proofs electronically to corresponding authors in PDF format, and the corresponding author must review their eProof within 48 hours.
 This proof stage is not a time for extensive corrections, additions, or deletions.
-Editing is limited to the correction of typo-graphical errors, incorrect data, and grammatical errors, and for updating information on references which were in press.
-Authors are required to mark up their corrections on eProofs and to attach a typed list of corrections (noting PDF page, column, and line of correction).
+It is advised that editing is limited to the correction of typographical errors, incorrect data, and grammatical errors, and for updating information on references which were in press.
+Authors are required to mark up their corrections on eProofs and attach a typed list of corrections (noting PDF page, column, and line of correction).
 The marked-up pages and itemized corrections list can either be sent by e-mail at firstname.lastname@example.org.

 Original articles are papers reporting the results of basic and original investigations that are sufficiently well documented to be acceptable to the readers.